samsherrawal/adfSynapseHOL/modules/module03.md

 -------------|
 **Execute these steps inside the ADPDesktop remote desktop connection**|

-1. On ADPDesktop, download the Power BI report from the link https://aka.ms/ADPLab2 and save it in the Desktop.
+1. On ADPDesktop, download the Power BI report(ADPLab2.pbit) from the data folder in this repository and save it in the Desktop.
 2. Open the file ADPLab2.pbit with Power BI Desktop.
 3. When prompted to enter the value of the **SynapseSQLEndpoint** parameter, type the full server name: **synapsesql-*suffix*.database.windows.net**
 4. Click **Load**.